Employee Disability Accommodation in the Workplace

 Norwich University takes positive action to insure that all applicants for employment are considered and employees are treated in compliance with applicable laws and regulations governing non-discrimination with regard to an individual’s disability.

 Further, the University is positively committed to expanding opportunities for people with disabilities in employment and admissions.
-The Norwich University Non-Discrimination Policy prohibits unlawful acts of discrimination or harassment (see Discrimination Policy).
+The Norwich University Non-Discrimination Policy prohibits unlawful acts of discrimination or harassment (see Non-Discrimination Policy).

 In addition, even if not illegal, acts are prohibited if they discriminate against any University community members (s) through inappropriate limitation of employment opportunity, access to University residential facilities, or participation in educational, athletic, social, cultural, or other University activities on the basis of an individual’s disability.